MarcToussaint/rai-robotModels/bremenKitchen/README.md

 Marc Toussaint <marc.toussaint@informatik.uni-stuttgart.de>
 Andrei Haidu <a.haidu@gmail.com>

+!(bremenKitchen.png)

+The model is articulated (fridge, oven and cabinet doors, drawers, faucet), includes fancy textured models in the fridge and cabinet (milk carton, cereals), and plates and cutlery in some drawers.

 The design and mesh models are from University Bremen, used in the EASE (http://ease-crc.org/) and openEASE (http://www.open-ease.org/) projects.